Epping, New South Wales: Redevelopment as "Urban Renewal Area"

 A major re-development of the Epping Town Centre is planned as part of the NSW government's "Urban Renewal Area" programme (originally called the "Urban Activation Precincts" programme).
-The changes to zoning for this programme cover 54 hectares, including provision for building heights of 8 to 22 storeys for mixed commercial and residential use within a 400-metre radius of the railway station, and about 3,750 additional homes within 800 metres of it.
+The changes to zoning for this programme cover 54 hectares, including provision for building heights of 8 to 22 storeys (although later proposals are up to 36 stories) for mixed commercial and residential use within a 400-metre radius of the railway station, and about 3,750 additional homes within 800 metres of it.
 These zoning changes were finalized and approved in March 2014, although residents have expressed concerns about issues including traffic management, lack of parking, storm water drainage and access to schools.

 The first major project under this programme was scheduled to be Grocon's amalgamation of four lots at 30-42 Oxford Street, acquired in September 2015 for a cost of $56 million.
 Plans for a 16-storey development of more than 250 apartments for a total value of more than $300 million were lodged with the council.
 However, in early 2016 they sold the blocks.
 In late 2019, the "Oxford Central" development of 251 or 252 apartments, car parking and retail was completed on the site by developer Greaton and construction company Ceerose.

 Transport

-Epping railway station is a junction station on the Northern Line of the Sydney Trains network, the Central Coast & Newcastle Line of the NSW TrainLink network, and the new rapid transit Sydney Metro Northwest since its opening on 26 May 2019.
+Epping railway station is a junction station on the Northern Line of the Sydney Trains network, the Central Coast & Newcastle Line of the NSW TrainLink network, and the rapid transit Sydney Metro Northwest since its opening on 26 May 2019.
+Prior to conversion into the Sydney Metro Northwest, the Epping to Chatswood rail link originally carried Sydney Trains suburban services from its opening in 2009.

-Bus services are operated by Busways and Hillsbus.
-The M2 Hills Motorway runs along the northern border to the Sydney CBD.
+Bus services are operated by Busways and CDC NSW.
+The M2 Hills Motorway runs along the northern border to the Sydney central business district.
 Epping Road is a major arterial road in the area that runs east from the railway station to the Pacific Highway.

-In spite of the range of public transport options, the 2016 census found that only 37% of employed people travelled to work on public transport, compared to 51% who travelled by car (either as driver or as passenger).